pulp/pulpcore/staging_docs/dev/learn/reference/on-demand-support.md

 ```

 !!! warning
-Skipping of those Stages does not work with {ref}`multi-level-discovery`.
+Skipping of those Stages does not work with `multi-level-discovery`.
 If you need some artifacts downloaded anyway, follow the example on
 \:ref:on-demand-support-with-dv\` and include the artifact stages in the custom pipeline.